koki-star/Koki-star/README.md

 Welcome to my GitHub profile!

 I'm currently pursuing a bachelor's degree in Application Development and learning full stack web development through [The Odin Project](https://www.theodinproject.com/).
-I’m still early in my journey, but I’m focused on building real projects, learning by doing, and improving with every line of code.
+I’m early in my journey, but I’m focused on building real projects, learning by doing, and improving every day.

 ---

 ## 📌 A Bit About Me

-- I enjoy learning through hands-on coding
+- I enjoy hands-on learning and digging into core concepts
-- I take time to understand core concepts, not just copy code
 - Currently working with: **HTML**, **CSS**, **JavaScript**, **React**, **Node.js**, **Git**, and **GitHub**
+- Also learning **Python** with [30 Days of Python by Asabeneh Yetayeh](https://github.com/Asabeneh/30-Days-Of-Python)

 ---

 ## 💻 What I'm Doing Now

-- Building small projects to reinforce my learning
+- Building small projects to practice and grow
-- Using Git and GitHub to stay organized and track progress
+- Using Git and GitHub to track my progress
-- Exploring tools like ChatGPT and GitHub Copilot to support my growth
+- Exploring tools like ChatGPT and GitHub Copilot
+- Writing Python regularly to sharpen my logic skills

 ---

 ## 🧰 Tools I Use

-- **Languages:** HTML, CSS, JavaScript
+- **Languages:** HTML, CSS, JavaScript, Python
-- **Frontend:** React (beginner), responsive design basics
+- **Frontend:** React (beginner)
 - **Backend:** Node.js (learning)
-- **Workflow:** Git, GitHub, VS Code, Markdown, GitHub Copilot
+- **Workflow:** Git, GitHub, VS Code, Markdown

 ---

 ## 🎯 My Goals

-- Build consistently and avoid the tutorial loop
+- Build consistently and break the tutorial loop
-- Learn by creating, not just consuming
+- Learn by creating, not just watching
-- Strengthen both frontend and backend skills
+- Strengthen frontend, backend, and Python skills

 ---

-### 🙌 Shoutout & Reflection
+### 🙌 Reflection

-Big thanks to [The Odin Project](https://www.theodinproject.com/) the game-changer in my web dev journey.
-Unlike other tutorials, this one actually stuck.

-What I learned:
-- GitHub code hosting
-- Terminal navigation
-- Building real projects
-- Reading documentation (crucial skill!)

-Yes, I made mistakes, but that’s how real learning works.
-Each project challenged me and taught me something new.

-The Odin Project’s hands-on, project-based approach made all the difference.
-Tutorials are useful, but nothing beats actually building and applying what you learn.
+Big shoutout to [The Odin Project](https://www.theodinproject.com/) and [30 Days of Python](https://github.com/Asabeneh/30-Days-Of-Python) — both have helped me move beyond just watching and start building with confidence.
+Every mistake has been part of the learning process, and I’m better for it.

 ---

-Thanks for checking out my work — I’m here to learn and grow every day.
+Thanks for visiting - I’m here to learn and grow every day!
-Feel free to follow along!
+Feel free to follow along.

 > *"Learning is a journey, not a destination."*